13 Marketing Campaigns You Should Try This Summer – For Restaurants!

 Partner with other local, small businesses to help everyone generate more business by passing off customers to one another.

-It’s a win-win because the restaurant looks good for caring, and the dry cleaners get new business.
+It’s a win-win because the restaurant looks good for caring, and the dry cleaner gets new business.

 Why not take advantage of all the summer events happening locally?
 Here’s a how-to on getting started promoting at fairs and other summer events.
 Check it out.

-Unfortunately, Small Business Saturday doesn’t happen until Nov.
-29 this year and Restaurant Week doesn’t take place until Winter is back upon us.
+Unfortunately, Small Business Saturday doesn’t happen until after Thanksgiving and Restaurant Week doesn’t take place until winter is back upon us.

 This will probably take a significant amount of work so I suggest getting another entrepreneur to help you.